The latest release of Ghost is now supported! Changes include:

 PUBLIC_URLenvironment variable accordingly

 Heroku app filesystems aren’t meant for permanent storage, so file uploads are disabled by default when using this repository to deploy a Ghost blog to Heroku.
-If you’re using Ghost on Heroku with S3 file uploads disabled, you should leave all environment variables beginning with
+If you’re using Ghost on Heroku with Github file uploads disabled, you should leave all environment variable

-To configure S3 file storage, create an S3 bucket on Amazon AWS, and then specify the following details as environment variables on the Heroku deployment page (or add these environment variables to your app after deployment via the Heroku dashboard):
+To configure Github file storage, create a token bucket on your Github account, and then specify the following details as environment variables on the Heroku deployment page (or add these environment variables to your app after deployment via the Heroku dashboard):

-Once your app is up and running with these variables in place, you should be able to upload images via the Ghost interface and they’ll be stored in Amazon S3. ✨
+Once your app is up and running with these variables in place, you should be able to upload images via the Ghost interface and they’ll be stored in Github. ✨

 Optionally after deployment, to push Ghost upgrades or work with source code, clone this repo (or a fork) and connect it with the Heroku app: